ashrafulalam005/tic-tac-toe-with-html-css-javascript/README.md

 - Responsive design for desktop and mobile devices.
 - Simple and intuitive user interface.
 - Turn indicator to show whose turn it is.
-- New game button to start a new game at any time.
+- Play Again button to start a new game at any time.
 - Win detection to declare a winner or a tie.
 - A lot of color animation.